jamesray1/CV/sustainable-energy-innovation.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>The Internet of Energy: this is a broad term for decentralized finance and other technologies and uses, which may use cryptographic databases such as <a href="https://holochain.org/">Holochain</a> or Ethereum for greater scalability, security, transparency, auditability, open data, etc., operating on a public network (such as the Internet). <a href="https://redgrid.io/">Redgrid</a> is one such example, as are others below.</p>
+<p>The Internet of Energy: this is a broad term for decentralized finance and other technologies and uses, which may use cryptographic technologies such as <a href="https://holochain.org/">Holochain</a> or blockchains like Ethereum for greater scalability, security, transparency, auditability, open data, etc., operating on a public network (such as the Internet). <a href="https://redgrid.io/">Redgrid</a> is one such example, as are others below.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->